-Known as Windflowers and sometimes confused for poppies, Anemones are delicate and colorful flowers that can be grown in gardens around the world.
+Known as Windflowers and sometimes confused for poppies, Anemones are delicate and colorful flowers that can be grown in gardens worldwide.
 It’s easy to find varieties of this plant that bloom in the spring, summer, or fall.
 This allows you to create a display for all three seasons just from the same plant.
 If you’re looking for color variety, you’re in luck.
 Anemones come in a wide range of colors for all three blooming seasons to help you mix and match for a beautiful yard with less effort.

 Anemone Flower Color Varieties: